kit-ty-kate/waylaunch/README.md

 ## License

-Due to the use of the client library from bemenu, this whole project is licensed under GNU GPLv3
+Due to the use of the client code from bemenu, this whole project is licensed under GNU GPLv3 (and GNU LGPLv3 for bemenu's own library and bindings)